renanthera/simc-wiki/Shaman.md

 To compare both models a switch was added to SimulationCraft.
 - `shaman.dre_flat_chance=1` enables the old fixed proc chance per cast
 - `shaman.dre_flat_chance=0` disables the fixed proc chance and enables the incrementing chance.
 This is the Default.

+The `shaman.dre_forced_failures` (default: 2) can be used to control the number of forced proc attempts that fail, before the incremental proc chance based on attempts starts to accumulate.

+The current DRE proc chance can be evaluated the `dre_chance_pct` expression.
+Evaluates to 0..100, and is aware of the `shaman.dre_forced_failures` option.